I want to make sure that

 parting forever,

 planting flowers in May.
-But when

 I’m folding laundry